GoMenXGames/PowerShellWindowAuth/README.md

-# projPSAuth
+# PowerShellWindowAuth

+About
-projPSAuth this is auth from another user of domain GUI for my projPSGUI
+PowerShellWindowAuth this is auth from another user of domain GUI for my PowerShellAutomation